Today I’m sharing my favorite Bible study resources.

 *Please note this post contains affiliate links.

-Last year our Women’s Ministry offered the study Read the Bible for Life.
-(The content was great.
-We opted to show shorter clips of the videos.)
+Several years ago our women’s ministry offered the study Read the Bible for Life.
 The author, George Guthrie, highlights the importance of context in reading the Bible.
 He says, “When we make an effort to discover the context for a passage of Scripture, we find important clues for better understanding the meaning of that Scripture.”

-Likewise when we examine the story of the prodigal son in Luke 15:11-32 we discover that a patriarch would never run as he did toward the prodigal son (v.
+For example, in the story of the prodigal son in Luke 15:11-32 , if we dig into a commentary we discover that a patriarch would never run as he did toward the prodigal son (v.
 21) it would have been undignified.
 Only slaves and children would have been seen running.
 His joy was so great that he ran anyway!

 Can studying the Bible be difficult?
 Yes!
 But there are lots of great resources available to us.
 We just have to be willing to do a little digging.

-You can check these resources out on Amazon through the links below.
+You can check out these Bible study resources in my Amazon store here.
 Any purchase you make helps cover the costs of this site and is greatly appreciated!